scribe-security/JSL/README.md

 Search for required plugin, install plugins and restart jenkins
 * html-publisher - allows library to publish result.
 * pipeline-utility-steps - using findFiles to search for sample results.
+* email extension plugin - used to send all samples to service email.

 ### Sample script dependencies
 * Git